copyninja/copyninja.info/content/development/golang_spake2_crypto.rst

 First Try, Bruteforce
 ---------------------

-I've this bad habit of tackling problem with brute force some times it works but most time it just exhausts me taking me nowhere.
+I've this bad habit of tackling problem with brute force; some times it works but most time it just exhausts me, taking me nowhere.
 So with my normal habit I started looking for Ed25519 curve operations library.
 (Without actually knowing what operations are and how it works).
 I tried to read through *curve25519-dalek* but invain, nothing entered into my head.
 I found *ed25519*